wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

 Definitions:
     - ``output/myagent.wpk`` is the name of the output WPK package.
-    - ``path/to/wpkcert.pem`` is the path to SSL certificate.
+    - ``path/to/wpkcert.pem`` is the path to the SSL certificate.
-    - ``path/to/wpkcert.key`` is the path to SSL certificate's key.
+    - ``path/to/wpkcert.key`` is the path to the SSL certificate's key.
-    - ``path/to/wazuhagent.pkg`` is the path to PKG file, downloaded in step 3.
+    - ``path/to/wazuhagent.pkg`` is the path to the PKG file downloaded in step 3.
     - ``path/to/upgrade.sh`` is the path to the upgrade.sh file.
-Find an example at base directory within wazuh repository.
+Find an example at the base directory in the Wazuh repository.
     - ``path/to/pkg_installer_mac.sh`` is the path to the pkg_installer_mac.sh file.
-Find an example at src/init within wazuh repository.
+Find an example in src/init in the Wazuh repository.

 .. note::
  These are only examples.
 If you want to distribute a WPK package using these methods, it's important to begin with an empty directory.